vanderwijk/custom-post-widget/readme.txt

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
 Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you could share the link to this plugin!

 == Changelog ==

+= 3.2 =
+Thanks to Bruce from [Ingeni Web Solutions](https://ingeni.net/) it is now possible to use your own template for embedding the custom post shortcode.

 = 3.1.6 =
 Compatibility testing.
 Also tested on PHP8 and found no issues.